ericwj/PsSecDrv/README.md

 * Find `makecat.exe`, `makecert.exe` and `signtool.exe` and add the path to your PATH in System Properties, Environment Variables.
 The ones in a x86 subfolder are always OK on all Intel architecture chips.
 No need to match the hardware or the OS bitness.
 * Create a new folder in your Downloads folder, copy `SECDRV.sys` in it.
 If it's an old version, replace it with this one downloadable [here](https://github.com/ericwj/PsSecDrv/raw/master/tools/SECDRV/SECDRV.sys).
 Its from September 2006.
-* Run all further commands in a Command Prompt or PowerShell as Administrator in the folder you created.
+* Run all further commands in a PowerShell prompt as Administrator in the folder you created.
 * Enable test signing boot mode.
   ```
   bcdedit /set "{current}" testsigning on